ioadejuwon/ioadejuwon/README.md

 - 👋 Hi, I’m @ioadejuwon
 - 👀 I’m interested in Motion Graphics, web development and UI/UX
-- 🌱 I’m currently perfecting html, css and js
+- 🌱 I’m currently perfecting my html, css and js
 - 💞️ I’m looking to collaborate on web development and motion design projects
 - 📫 You can reach me on zurnergy on instagram